clojurebridge-berlin/clojurebridge-berlin.github.io/sponsor_us.md

 Alternatively, we also take donations via the
 [Travis Foundation UG](http://foundation.travis-ci.org/), a registered not-for-profit company (a “Gemeinnützige Organisation” under German law).
+This is how we can take the small supporter tier, for donations from 250€.
 The Travis Foundation can issue a Donation Receipt for accounting and tax deduction.
 It does *not* issue invoices for donations.

 Get in touch today at <clojurebridge.berlin@gmail.com>.